HMJiangGatech/GSOC2018DOC/README.md

 Students, please do one or more of the following tests before contacting the mentors above.

 - Easy: Download *Huge* and *SAM*.
-Test them on a synythetic data set respectively.
+Test them on a synthetic data set respectively.
-- Medium: Add pairwise correlation between columns in the dataset and check how the different solvers perform with highly correlated feature columns.
+- Medium: For *Huge*, test the performance under different sparsity level.
+For *SAM*, add pairwise correlation between columns in the dataset and check how the different solvers perform with highly correlated feature columns.
-- Hard: Since the core code should be implemented by C/C++.
+- Hard: Since the core code should be implemented in C/C++.
 Write a simple package implementing Matrix multiplication.
 The main code should use C/C++.

 ## Solutions of tests

 Students, please post a link to your test results here.

+## References
+[1]Jerome Friedman, Trevor Hastie and Rob Tibshirani. "glasso: Graphical lasso- estimation of Gaussian graphical models."
+R package version 1.8 (2014)
+[2] Hsieh, Cho-Jui, et al. "BIG & QUIC: Sparse inverse covariance estimation for a million variables."
+Advances in Neural Information Processing Systems, 2013.
+[3] Jason Ge, Xingguo Li, et al. "Picasso: A Sparse Learning Library for High Dimensional Data Analysis in R and Python" R package version 1.20 (2017)
+[4] Quanquan Gu, Yuan Cao, Yang Ning, and Han Liu.
+"Local and Global Inference for High Dimensional Nonparanormal Graphical Models" arXiv:1502.02347, 2015.
+[5] Tuo Zhao and Han Liu.
+"Sparse Additive Machine" International Conference on Artificial Intelligence and Statistics, 2012.
+[6] Tuo Zhao, Xingguo Li, et al. "SAM: Sparse Additive Machine" R package version 1.05 (2015)